RoaLogic/RV12/DATASHEET.md

 The RV12 supports a single Machine-Mode timer interrupt `EXT_TINT`.

-The interrupt may be delegated to other operating modes via software manipulation of `mip` and `sip` registers (See sections 7.6.8 and 7.7.3).
-Alternatively, higher performance interrupt redirection may be implemented via use of the `mideleg` and `sideleg` configuration registers (See sections \[machine-exception-interrupt-delegation-registers-medeleg-mideleg\] and \[supervisor-trap-delegation-registers-sedeleg-sideleg\] ).
+The interrupt may be delegated to other operating modes via software manipulation of `mip` and `sip` registers.
+Alternatively, higher performance interrupt redirection may be implemented via use of the `mideleg` and `sideleg` configuration registers

 The interrupt vector used to service the interrupt is determined based on the mode the interrupt is delegated to via the `MTVEC_DEFAULT`, `STVEC_DEFAULT` and `UTVEC_DEFAULT` parameters.